 The initial findings report is scheduled to be published in August 2019 and will be available to download for free from the Kaplan Centre and the Institute for Jewish Policy Research.
 The findings will be disseminated widely to Jewish community charities and organisations, and presented to community leaders and practitioners.
 Once it has been published, other reports will be written exploring the data in greater depth.

-For more information on how to get involved, updated and other FAQs keep checking the website, follow us on facebook or provide your email address for further communication.
+For more information on how to get involved, updates and other FAQs keep checking the website, follow us on facebook or email us.